oso4lq/react-memo/README.md

 ## Estimated time spent

-8 hrs
+8 hrs + 8 hrs

 ## Actual time spent

-8 hrs
+8 hrs + 7 hrs

 ## New features

-Added easy mode.
+1. Added easy mode.
 The player can make three mistakes with this mode enabled.
 - start screen button "Enable easy mode",
 - red or green indicator to show if this mode is activated,
 - the counter displays only when easy mode is enabled,
 - if the player picks two cards wrong, all cards flip over.

+2. Added leaderboard.
+This page displays best results of all players.
+- added link from main page and endgame pop-up,
+- leaderboard interacts with API with two functions getScores and addScore,
+- if user wins, he can send his score to API.

 ### How to develop